For 23 years, the Prix HSBC pour la Photographie has been supporting to help and sustainably promote the emerging generation of photography.

-The annual competition is open from September to November to any photographer who has not had a collection of their work published previously.
-All ages and nationalities can apply.
+An annual competition, it is open from September to November to any photographer who has never had a monograph published, with no age or nationality criteria.

-Each year, an artistic advisor selects around ten candidates who are presented to the Executive Committee.
-The Committee then chooses two winners.
+Each year an artistic advisor is nominated to give a fresh outlook and to preselect around ten candidates who are then presented to the Executive Committee who select the two award winners.

-Laura Pannack and Mélanie Wenger have been chosen by the Executive Committee as winners from the 10 artists selected by María García Yelo, this year’s artistic advisor.
+Antoine Bruy and Petros Efstathiadis have been chosen by the Executive Committee as winners from the 12 artists selected by Raphaëlle Stopin, this year’s artistic advisor.

 Visit the site to find the latest information: Prix HSBC pour la Photographie website